dbadb/dbStompbox/README.md

 your computuer.
 The new USB-MIDI device should appear in the MIDI input registry under the name dbStompbox.

-Here are the MIDI signals it emits:
+Here are the MIDI signals dbStombox emits:

 |Name|Description|
 |:---|:--        |